 Hyatt Hotels are upscale properties with full service amenities.
 They are part of the Hyatt Hotels Corporation, which includes 12 brands, and the Hyatt brand can be found primarily in large cities.

-- Rewards: The Hyatt Gold Passport, a free rewards program, gives guests five points for every eligible dollar they spend at any hotel in the Hyatt family.
+Rewards: The Hyatt Gold Passport, a free rewards program, gives guests five points for every eligible dollar they spend at any hotel in the Hyatt family.
 These points can be used to book free hotel stays with no blackout dates.
 These points can also be converted into frequent flyer miles on one of Hyatt’s 30 partner airlines.

-- Business practice: The Hyatt Hotels Corporation is devoted to its employees.
+Business practice: The Hyatt Hotels Corporation is devoted to its employees.
 The company has won FORTUNE "100 Best Companies to Work For" award multiple times and has several awards from the Great Place to Work Institute.
 Their Diversity & Inclusion program strives to make the corporation a welcoming place for people of all ages, genders, cultures, races, ethnic origins, sexual orientations and abilities.

-- Corporate responsibility: Hyatt Thrive is the company’s corporate responsibility program, which seeks to improve the communities where Hyatt operates.
+Corporate responsibility: Hyatt Thrive is the company’s corporate responsibility program, which seeks to improve the communities where Hyatt operates.
 In 2015, the Hyatt Thrive program donated almost $2.5 million dollars to local community programs in the form of grants.
 They also work to reduce energy consumption on their properties, and the company trains thousands of employees to recognize and appropriately respond to human trafficking in the hotels.

-- Free Wi-Fi: All Hyatt guests have free Wi-Fi in their rooms and throughout the hotel.
+Free Wi-Fi: All Hyatt guests have free Wi-Fi in their rooms and throughout the hotel.
 Similar hotels may charge $5-$15 for in room Wi-Fi.

-- Dining: Hyatt Hotels have onsite upscale dining options and room service.
+Dining: Hyatt Hotels have onsite upscale dining options and room service.
 Some locations also have separate bars and lounges.
 Many of these restaurants and lounges offer unique views of the surrounding cities.

-- Best for Hyatt Hotels are great for those looking for a more luxurious experience, including solo travelers, business travelers and couples.
+Best for: Hyatt Hotels are great for those looking for a more luxurious experience, including solo travelers, business travelers and couples.

-Hyatt Hotels Company Profile
+Hyatt Hotels Company Information